 By Peter Valdes-Dapena, CNNMoney.com staff writer

-In a survey done in cooperation with Harris Interactive, Kelley Blue Book's Web site, KBB.com, asked car shoppers who were considering a what worried them about the vehicles.
+In a survey done in cooperation with Harris Interactive, Kelley Blue Book's Web site, KBB.com, asked car shoppers who were considering a hybrid what worried them about the vehicles.

 We've evaluated the top seven concerns -- for all of them, at least two-thirds of respondents were "somewhat worried."